sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-exporter.md

 ### Collect Period

-By default, **${project.name}** collects metrics from the monitored targets every 2 minutes.
+By default, **${project.name}** collects metrics from the monitored targets every minute.
 To change the default collect period:

 * for all your targets, add the `collectPeriod` parameter just before the `targets` section: